Tigray's former rulers back in Mekelle, Ethiopian government declares ceasefire

 On Tuesday, an air strike killed over 60 people in the town of Togoga, to the northwest of Mekelle, a medical official told Reuters.

-Colonel Getnet Adane, Ethiopia’s military spokesman, said last week that only combatants, not civilians, had been hit.
+Colonel Getnet Adane, Ethiopia’s military spokesman, said last week that only combatants, not civilians, had been hit - a claim refuted by doctors.

 The attack was one of the deadliest reported incidents in months in a region where the government had said most major fighting ended last year.

-Additional reporting by Dawit Endeshaw and Ayenat Mersie in Addis Ababa and Maggie Fick in Nairobi; Writing by Maggie Fick and Alexandra Zavis; Editing by Mike Collett-White
+Dawit Endeshaw reported from Addis Ababa.
+Additional reporting by Ayenat Mersie in Addis Ababa and Maggie Fick in Nairobi; Writing by Maggie Fick and Alexandra Zavis; Editing by Mike Collett-White

 Our Standards: The Thomson Reuters Trust Principles.